Tyler Roberts (footballer, born 2003)

-Tyler Ashley Roberts (born 4 November 2003) is a professional footballer who plays as a winger for Tamworth.
+Tyler Ashley Roberts (born 4 November 2003) is a professional footballer who plays as a winger for side Rushall Olympic.
 Born in England, he plays for the Jamaica national team.

 Club career

 Wolverhampton Wanderers

 Roberts is a youth product of Wolverhampton Wanderers since the age of nine.
 He worked his way up their youth sides, until signing his first professional contract with the club on 14 November 2021.
 In September 2021 he started training with their senior team, having played with their U21 and U23 sides.

 On 16 June 2023, Doncaster Rovers signed Roberts on a season-long loan.
 On 2 January 2024, his loan was ended and he returned to his parent club.

 AFC Fylde

 On 30 August 2024, Roberts joined National League side AFC Fylde on loan until 31 January 2025.
 In January 2025, he joined the club on a permanent eighteen-month contract.

 Tamworth

 On 22 June 2025, Roberts returned to the National League following AFC Fylde's relegation, joining Tamworth.
+Tyler made his National League debut for Tamworth on 9 August 2025, he started the opening day fixture at home to Scunthorpe United.
+In an eventful game Roberts was booked on the 18th minute, and was substitited for Harvey Sayer on the 83rd minute, as his new club succumbed to a 2–1 home defeat.
+Roberts scored once for Tamworth in the National League on 13 September 2025, in an away fixture against Sutton United, he scored Tamworth's second goal on the 20th minute in a 3–2 victory.
+Roberts went on to make 23 appearances for Tamworth, scoring a single goal.